Italo Nuovo Trasporto Viaggiatori: Activities

 For the performance of its services, commercially promoted under the name Italo, NTV deploys the AGV 575, commissioned to Alstom in 2008, and the electric train NTV ETR 675, also committed to Alstom in 2015 and which from 7 December 2017 - following the change of the railway timetable - gradually enter in service.
 The Italo services travel both on dedicated high-speed lines and on conventional lines, and compete on the market with the Frecciarossa and Frecciargento trains of Trenitalia.

+Service concept

+Italo offers three classes of service aboard its trains: